4 missing kayakers found safe in Lake Michigan

 CHICAGO — Four young kayakers were rescued from Lake Michigan following an hours long search.

-A 13-year-old boy and three others— all age 19– are in good condition and did not need medical assistance.
+A 13-year-old boy and three others — all age 19 – are in good condition and did not need medical assistance.

-The four took two inflatable kayaks onto the lake at Sam Leone Beach in Rogers Park between 5 p.m. and 8 p.m.
+The four teens took two inflatable kayaks onto the lake at Sam Leone Beach in Rogers Park between 5 p.m. and 8 p.m.
 Sunday.

 Their belongings were found on the beach in the 1200 block of West Touhy.